tomsWebConsulting/twcsl/v7.1/Page/Store/List/Store Page List Category Title Element to H1/README.md

 * **2025-07-10**

-  * broke options out into its own file
+  * moved options out of main code
   * updated to work with v7.1 Products V2
   * bumped version to 0.2.0